What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Methodology

 \subsubsection{Analysis}

-We analyzed the job postings using the coding scheme illustrated in Table \ref{tab:JP_coding}.
-The coding scheme focused on identifying the company environment, responsibilities in the given occupation, qualifications and skills required for the "AI ethicist" roles.
-The primary researcher created this coding scheme after reviewing all the postings.
-The coding scheme is based on the categories that exist across competency frameworks and includes two unique codes, "company environment" and "qualifications - interdisciplinarity".
+Using Braun and Clarke's thematic analysis methodology ~\cite{Braun2006-rj}, we analyzed the job postings with the coding scheme illustrated in Table \ref{tab:JP_coding}.
+The lead author created this coding scheme after reviewing all the postings.
+The coding scheme was also informed by frequently used categories across competency frameworks explained earlier in section \ref{competencyframework}.

+The codes were generally split into four key elements: the company environment, responsibilities in the given occupation, qualifications, and skills.
+The codes of "company environment" and "qualifications - interdisciplinarity" are unique to this coding scheme due to their prevalence in the postings' content.

 After developing the first draft of the coding scheme, a student researcher was trained to use this scheme and coded 10\% of the job postings.
-The primary researcher updated the coding scheme and coded the entire set of postings using the new scheme.
+The student researcher's analysis using the coding scheme was consistent with the lead researcher's analysis of the same set of job postings.
+The discussion between the lead and student researcher helped clarify the description and examples for each code.
+However, there were no new codes that were added to the scheme.
+The lead author updated the coding scheme and coded the entire set of postings using the new scheme.